StatisticsLength: up to 2.6m Weight: Males up to 300kg, females up to 200kg. Average Lifespan: 30-40 years

 AboutThe grey seal is the larger of the two UK seal species, and if you catch a good look at them you’ll see how they got their scientific name Halichoerus grypus – it means hook-nosed sea pig!
 These mammals spend most of their time out at sea feeding on fish.
 They return to land to rest and can often be seen ‘hauled out’, lying on British beaches.
 Grey seals give birth to fluffy white pups in the autumn.
 These adorable pups stay on land until they have lost their white coats and trebled their body weight.

 How to identifyThe grey seal can be distinguished from the common seal by its larger size and longer head with a sloping 'roman nose' profile.
 Looking straight on, their nostrils are parallel, rather than v-shaped as in common seals.
 Mainly grey in colour, the unique pattern of darker blotches and spots can be used to identify individuals.

 DistributionFound all around the UK.

 Did you know?Despite numbers dropping to only 500 in the early 20th century, it's estimated that there are now more than 120,000 grey seals in Britain, representing 40% of the world's population.

-Entanglement in marine litter and ghost fishing gear is a big threat to our grey seals, so why not participate in a beach clean or simply pick up and safely dispose of any rope, strapping or net next time you're at the beach.
-To help seals and other marine wildlife, The Wildlife Trusts are working with sea users, researchers, politicians and local people towards a vision of 'Living Seas', where marine wildlife thrives.
-Do your bit for our Living Seas by supporting your local Wildlife Trust or checking out our Action Pages.
+Entanglement in marine litter and ghost fishing gear is a big threat to seals.
+Why not participate in a beach clean or simply pick up and safely dispose of any rope, strapping or net next time you're at the beach.